DBHYDRO Browser

 Question: Which vertical datum is used?

 Answer: NGVD29 is the official vertical datum for the South Florida Water Management District and DBHYDRO data.
-The South Florida Water Management District is developing a NGVD29 to NAVD88 migration plan.
+The South Florida Water Management District is executing its NGVD29 to NAVD88 migration plan.
 Some data may be in NAVD88 and is explicitly labeled as such.
 Information on the Vertical Datum Upgrade Program is at www.sfwmd.gov under the "Technical Data and Documents" section.

 Question: What is OLECAS?

 Answer: OLECAS is the On-Line Environmental Chemist Analysis System, a tool to assist in the quality assurance process for the SFWMD water quality laboratory.
-If you are part of the routine monitoring program you may wish to contact mvadde@sfwmd.gov to get on the distribution list for the daily lab "outlier" report.
+If you are part of the routine monitoring program you may contact Michael Wright at mwright@sfwmd.gov to get on the distribution list for the daily laboratory "outlier" report.

 Question: What does a negative value for a water quality analytical test result mean?